kids-first/kf-developer-handbook/_sources/development/repositories.rst.txt

 .gitignore
 ----------

-An appropriate ``.gitignore`` is important to prevent against commiting of files that do not need to be tracked.
+An appropriate ``.gitignore`` is important to prevent against committing of files that do not need to be tracked.
 This file's contents will be determined by the codebase.
 There are are a number of precompiled ``.gitignore`` files available on `GitHub <https://github.com/github/gitignore>`_ for easy